daksh-7/Scrapitor/docs/README.md

 # scrapitor

 Local JanitorAI proxy and structured log parser with a dashboard.
-It launches a Flask gateway that proxies JanitorAI traffic to OpenRouter, automatically saves every request as a JSON log, and can convert those logs into clean character sheets (TXT) using a rule-driven parser.
+It launches a Flask gateway that proxies JanitorAI traffic to OpenRouter, automatically saves every request as a JSON log, and can convert those logs into SillyTavern-compatible clean character sheets using a rule-driven parser.
 Run it via the **Windows launcher (`run.bat`) (recommended)** or via Docker Compose.

 If you prefer the shortest path, jump to [Installation](#installation) or [Casual Usage](#casual-usage).